Sherman Jenkins was appointed Alderman-at-Large for the City of Aurora, IL in 2017. In 2019 he was elected to a four-year term.

 Currently in addition to serving as Alderman-at-Large, Sherman is an author penning his first book in 2016 titled: “Ted Strong, Jr.: The Untold Story of an Original Harlem Globetrotter and Negro League All-Star” and President of SLJ Communications, Inc., a digital media company.

-An avid community volunteer, Jenkins is a member of the Ely Chapter of Lambda Alpha International, Rotary Club of Aurora, Past Chairman and Board Emeritus of the Aurora Public Library Foundation, a board member of the Northern Lights Development Corporation and a founding member of the Quad County African American Chamber of Commerce.
-He is an alum of Northern Illinois University.
+Sherman Jenkins has a deep commitment to Aurora as demonstrated by his involvement with the Aurora Rotary Noon Club, Past Chairman and Board Emeritus of the Aurora Public Library Foundation, past board member of the Rush Copley Foundation Board, board member of the Northern Lights Development Corporation, Chairman of the Board of Directors and founding member of the Quad County African American Chamber of Commerce, and member of the InterFaith Aurora organization.